lm3nitro/Projects/Metasploit/MSFvenom.md

 ![Pasted image 20240501132226](https://github.com/lm3nitro/Projects/assets/55665256/15af3e0c-0708-439c-ac06-af170979d19c)

-Here we can see the total amount of payloads available at the time of this writing: 1475
+Here I can see the total amount of payloads available at the time of this writing: 1475

 ```
 msfvenom -l payloads | wc -l